openhab/openhab-addons/bundles/org.openhab.binding.juicenet/README.md

 The configuration required is to create a JuiceNet account thing and fill in the appropriate API token.
 The API token can be found on the Account page at https://home.juice.net/Manage.

-A JuiceBox EV Charger requires a a unitID which can also be found in the device settings at the JuiceNet web page.
+A JuiceBox EV Charger requires a unitID which can also be found in the device settings at the JuiceNet web page.

 ## Channels